edvler/yii2-adldap-module/readme.md

 **Usage:**
 Use the phpunit from yii2.
 Its placed in vendor\bin\phpunit.
-Start in the tests in windows with
+Start the tests in windows with
 ```cmd
 cd vendor/edvlerblog/yii2-adldap-module
 ..\..\bin\phpunit